F1248/OpenCore-Legacy-Patcher/docs/WINDOWS.md

 ![](../images/DISM-7.png)

 Windows is now installed.
-It should be recognized as "EFI Boot" or "Windows" with a Boot Camp icon in the OpenCore Boot Picker.
+It should be recognized as `EFI Boot` or `Windows` with a Boot Camp icon in the OpenCore Boot Picker.

 :::warning